soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 A value of **False** indicates that default mailbox auditing is enabled for your organization.

-Keep the following things in mind about default mailbox auditing for your organization:

-- When default mailbox auditing is enabled for your organization (when the *AuditDisabled* property is set to **False**), the organizational setting will override the mailbox auditing setting for a specific mailbox.
+When default mailbox auditing is enabled for your organization (when the *AuditDisabled* property is set to **False**), the organizational setting will override the mailbox auditing setting for a specific mailbox.
 For example, if the *AuditEnabled* property for a mailbox is set to **False**, but default mailbox auditing is enabled for your organization, the default mailbox actions (describe in the previous section) will be audited for that mailbox.
+So if you explicitly disabled mailbox auditing for a specific mailbox, you will have to manually exclude that mailbox from default mailbox auditing.
+See the

 ## Mailbox actions logged by default